 Academic achievement and appropriate behavioral skills are the results of school, staff, and families working together to provide a continuum of support for all students.
 A continuum of academic and behavioral support includes:

-- School-wide instruction for all students (Core Instruction) - Instructional interventions for students who are at risk for academic or social and - behavioral problems (Supplemental Instruction) - Individualized instructions for students with intense or chronic academic or behavioral problems (Intensive Instruction)
+- School-wide instruction for all students (Core Instruction) - Instructional interventions for students who are at risk for academic or social and

 Making School Pleasant and Safe

 Bus info. pertains only to qualifying preschool special education students.